theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.md

 partId: "part1"
 quizId: "the-afterlife-s1-gnostic-christianity-part-1"
 quizTitle: "Gnostic Christianity — Part I: The False Cosmos"
-quizIntro: "Can you see through the veil of Part I?"
+quizIntro: "Can you see through the illusion of the false world?"
 seriesMeta:
   number: 1
   label: "Series 1"